compilit/ssimpl/docs/concepts.md

 encoding, a special reserved character for each specific encoding is appended to the encoded value which indicates which encoding was used.
 This means that anyone receiving the encoded bytes can always decode it.
 More can be read
 <a href="https://w3c-ccg.github.io/multibase/">here</a>.

+# 10. Active-Authentication
+When reading the NFC-chip, the reader makes the passport sign a randomly generated challenge with its embedded private key, which can then be verified by the key found in DG15.
+This challenge is there to proof that the passport was not in fact cloned or otherwise tempered with.
+The result of the challenge will be stored in the id wallet.